balazsgonczy/machine_learning_challenge_b2_21-22/README.md

 # machine_learning_challange_b2_21/22
 Group assignment for the Machine Learning course at Tilburg University:

-Me and my team was tasked with a scientific publication citation prediction task.
+Me and my team were tasked with the completion of a scientific publication citation prediction challange.
 We have scored the 2nd place among the 50+ teams with the R^2 score of 0.5370.

 Collaborators:
 - linkedin.com/in/balázs-gönczy-5b1445161